-Israel launches deportation of Gaza-bound Madleen activists
+Israel begins deportation of Gaza-bound Madleen activists

 Greta Thunberg among four activists who agreed to deportation, others to appear before Israeli authorities.